China–Zimbabwe relations

 China and Zimbabwe have had a close, but chequered, relationship since the latter's independence.
+China has an embassy in Harare.
+Zimbabwe has an embassy in Beijing and a consulate-general in Hong Kong.

 History

 China–Zimbabwe relations date back to January 1979, during the Rhodesian Bush War.
 The Soviet Union supported Joshua Nkomo's Zimbabwe African People's Union, and supplied them with arms; Robert Mugabe's attempts to gain Soviet support for his Zimbabwe African National Union were rebuffed, leading him to enter into relations with Soviet rival Beijing, culminating in a January 1979 meeting in Mozambique in which both sides affirmed their intent to cooperate more closely.
 The two countries formally established diplomatic relations on 18 April 1980, the day of Zimbabwe's independence.
 Two months later, Zimbabwe's foreign minister Simon Muzenda visited Beijing to express his thanks; he was followed by Zimbabwean president Robert Mugabe himself the next year.

 Mugabe placed great importance on Zimbabwe's relations with China, especially after the 2003 standoff with the European Union resulted in capital flight and economic depression.
 Ties have deepened inline with Zimbabwe's political isolation from the European Union; China has been described as the "only major international supporter" of Zimbabwe, due to their principle of non-interference in internal affairs such as human rights issues.
 However, there are increasing signs that China remain apprehensive about their relations with Zimbabwe and prefer to concentrate their political capital on countries with oil reserves.
 Chinese leader Hu Jintao did not visit Zimbabwe on his February 2007 tour of southern Africa, though his schedule took him to a number of countries near Zimbabwe, including Mozambique, Namibia, South Africa, and Zambia.

 A delegation of Chinese businessmen did visit Zimbabwe around that time; however, the Zimbabwe Tourism Authority put up signs with messages in Korean to welcome them.
 Spokesmen stated that they would hire Chinese translators in the future to avoid such errors.
 The Zimbabwean side are also ambivalent about the increasing Chinese influence on the economy; Zimbabweans have complained about the low quality of Chinese goods, including buses.
 Nyasha Chikwinya, a spokeswoman for Zanu PF Women's League, asserted that the Chinese had become the most active group in the non-official exchange of foreign currency, ahead of Nigerians and Indians, and called for those who "fueled the foreign currency black market" to be arrested.
 Robberies aimed at Chinese businessmen are on the rise.

 The 2017 coup in Zimbabwe deposed Mugabe.
 The new provisional President Emmerson Mnangagwa is thought to have a close, if challenging, relationship with China.

+In 2018, China and Zimbabwe signed a comprehensive strategic partnership.

+In 2022, China gifted Zimbabwe a new parliament building and conference center.

+In 2023, a Chinese company, Chengxin Lithium Group, was accused by Zimbabwean officials of displacing locals and desecrating graves to build a mine.